Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Individual Traffic Shapers

 where $\alpha^{*}_{Q_i^-}(t)$ is given by Eq.~(\ref{g:aggOutArr_ShpQ_TAS+SP}), $x\wedge y = \min\{x,y\}$, and $l_{Q_i^-}^{\max}$ is the maximum frame size in the queue $Q_i^-$, which needs to be taken into account since the frame is packetized at the switch input.

 By applying $\alpha^{\ATS}_{q}(t)$ and $\beta^{\ATS}_q(t)$ into Eq.~\ref{maxBQ}, the upper bound of backlog $B_q^{\ATS}$ in the shaped queue $q$ can be given.

-\textbf{\underline{Remark}.} As discussed above, the ATS shaper only plays a role in reshaping the flows, but will not increase the worst-case delay of the flow in the node transmission.
+\textbf{\underline{Remark}.} As discussed above, the ATS shaper only plays a role in reshaping the flows, and will not increase the worst-case delay of the flow in the node transmission.
 Thus, the end-to-end latency bound for the flow can be obtained by summing up latency bounds $D_{Q_i}^{\ATS}(t)$ only for each shared queue along its path.
+The backlogs for ATS are the sum of backlogs for the shared queue and the corresponding shaped queue connected to the shared queue,

+where $q\rightarrow Q_i$ represents all the shaped queues $q$ connected to the shared queue $Q_i$.
+This due to that shaped and shared queues are implemented in a single physical queue.
+It should also note that the maximum backlogs in the shared queue $B^{\ATS}_{Q_i}$ and shaped queues $B^{\ATS}_{q}$ cannot be reached at the same time.